Otis Redding: Posthumous releases and proposed recordings and television appearances

 "(Sittin' On) The Dock of the Bay" was released in January 1968.
 It became Redding's only single to reach number one on the Billboard Hot 100 and the first posthumous number-one single in U.S. chart history.
 It sold approximately four million copies worldwide and received more than eight million airplays.
 The album The Dock of the Bay was the first posthumous album to reach the top spot on the UK Albums Chart.

-Shortly after Redding's death, Atlantic Records, distributor of the Stax/Volt releases, was purchased by Warner Bros.
+Shortly after Redding's death, Atlantic Records, the distributor of the Stax/Volt releases, was purchased by Warner Bros.
 Stax was required to renegotiate its distribution deal and was surprised to learn that Atlantic actually owned the entire Stax/Volt catalog.
 Stax was unable to regain the rights to its recordings and severed its Atlantic relationship.
 Atlantic also held the rights to all unreleased Otis Redding masters.
 It had enough material for three studio albums—The Immortal Otis Redding (1968), Love Man (1969), and Tell the Truth (1970)—all issued on its Atco Records label.
 A number of successful singles emerged from these LPs, among them "Amen" (1968), "Hard to Handle" (1968), "I've Got Dreams to Remember" (1968), "Love Man" (1969), and "Look at That Girl" (1969).
 Singles were also lifted from two live Atlantic-issued Redding albums, In Person at the Whisky a Go Go, recorded in 1966 and issued in 1968 on Atco, and Historic Performances Recorded at the Monterey International Pop Festival, a Reprise Records release featuring some of the live performances at the festival by the Jimi Hendrix Experience on side one and Redding on side two.